Daniel J. Frey

 You are deserving of love.

-Open your heart, your eyes and awaken from your night terror.
+Open your heart and your eyes, and awaken from your nightmare.

 See that you are surrounded by a golden light.